dstw/dstw.github.io-archive/about.md

 ##### Who are you, and what do you do?

-I am Didik Setiawan.
-I am aspiring Linux kernel developer working as independent researcher.
-I also work as system administrator from one of trading company in my country.
+My name is Didik Setiawan.
+I am aspiring free and open source software contributor.
+I also work as [DevOps](https://en.wikipedia.org/wiki/DevOps) engineer from one of IT company in my country.
-I have a dream one day I could be a full time Linux kernel developer.
-I also hope I can build local community and share with them about developing one of most interesting open source project ever existed.

 ##### What hardware do you use?

 My laptop is Lenovo Thinkpad.
-I also got loaned a HP laptop from my employer.
-I maintain some server both on premise and co-location on data center.
-Most of them are Intel based hardware.
+I also got loaned a MacBook from my employer.
+I maintain some server on cloud service, so I can get rid of hardware maintenance of production server related to my work.
-For mobile device, I have a Asus Zenpad 7.0 to help me do my daily tasks.
+For mobile device, I have a Xiaomi Redmi 3 to help me do my daily tasks.

 ##### And what software?